Lymphoedema (swelling) can sometimes develop due to cancer or cancer treatment.

 Not everyone who has cancer or cancer treatment develops lymphoedema.
 We don’t know exactly how many people will get lymphoedema, so we need more research to find out.

 Who gets lymphoedema?

-Any cancer that affects the lymph nodes may cause lymphoedema.
-But it is more likely that some cancer treatments will cause lymphoedema.
-Researchers are finding out more about this all the time.
+Any cancer that affects the lymph nodes might cause lymphoedema.
+But more often it is caused by cancer treatments.
+Researchers are finding out more about what causes lymphoedema all the time.

-We know that treatment for some cancers is more likely to lead to lymphoedema than others.
-They include cancers like:
+We know that treatment for some types of cancer is more likely to lead to lymphoedema than other types.
+They include: